reynholm-industries/laravel-repositories/README.md

 ## Notice
-I think that you can use it even that is on an early stage, but I may make some breaking changes so if you don't want any surprises just don't put "dev-master", * or 0.*.* as your composer version.
+I think that you can use it even that is on an early stage, but I may make some breaking changes so if you don't want any surprises just don't put "dev-master" or an asterisk as your composer version.
 Be smart!

 If you put your version like on the above example you will not get any breaking changes.